wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-python-django-web-app-linux.md

 ## Setting up Apache

 1. Create an Apache virtual host configuration file **/etc/apache2/sites-available/helloworld.conf**.
-Set the contents to the following, and make sure to replace *yourVmUrl* with the actual URL of the machine you are using (for example *pyubuntu.cloudapp.net*).
+Set the contents to the following, and make sure to replace *yourVmUrl* with the actual URL of the machine you are using (for example *pyubuntu.chinacloudapp.cn*).

 		<VirtualHost *:80>
 		ServerName yourVmUrl